Zivan-R/PROJECT-live-chat-social-media-app/README.md

-### Note: This is an old version, without the live chat, as earlier versions have been lost.
+### Note: This is an old version, without the live chat...
+Later versions have been lost.
 The app is being rewritten and migrated to a microservices architecture

 # PROJECT: Social media app with a live chat [ENG/FR]